WelshDan/smittys-bar-booking/README.md

 #### 6.3 Possible future developments

 - Updated drinks and food menus
-- (From User Stories) Create a mailing system to inform of bookings and cancelltions
+- (From User Stories) Create a mailing system to inform of bookings and cancellations
 - (From User Stories) Create an upcoming events page
 - (From User Stories) Link page layout to be able to select tables
 - (From User Stories) Enable users to book multiple tables